jsenv/core/packages/test/README.md

 ## 1.2 Executing the test file

-In order to execute "add.test.html" the following is required:

-- A script starting a web server
-- A script using `@jsenv/test`

-**A script starting a web server**

-A web server is needed to execute test in the browser.
+A web server is needed to execute "add.test.html" in a browser.
 It must serve source and test files.

 ```console
 npm i --save-dev @jsenv/core
 ```

-Create file `scripts/dev.mjs` with the following content:
+`scripts/dev.mjs`:

 ```js
 import { startDevServer } from "@jsenv/core"